AmrMahmoud12/Scrap-High-Quality-Skin-Diseases-images-From-DermNet/README.md

 ## Requirements:

-system used is Ubuntu 18.06
+system : Ubuntu 18.06

-Python version :3.6
+Python version : 3.6

-Minimum memory is 4 and it is desirable to have much more
+Minimum memory : 4 and it is desirable to have much more

 ## NOTES ?

-1- change the path of the folder to your system folder 2- low memory causes system block , be carefull !!
+1- change the path of the folder to your system folder.

+2- low memory causes system block , be carefull !!

-3- images size near 2 GB and they are nearly 20000 images of high quality
+3- images size near 2 GB and they are nearly 20000 images of high quality.